rethab/rethab.github.io/_posts/2025-01-04-atproto-identity.markdown

 _atproto.jay.bsky.team.
 14400 IN TXT "did=did:plc:oky5czdrnfjpqslsw2a5iclo"
 ```

-If you don't have `dig` installed, you can use an online tool like [nslookup.io](https://www.nslookup.io/domains/_atproto.jay.bsky.team/dns-records/txt/)
+If you don't have `dig` installed, try an online tool like [nslookup.io](https://www.nslookup.io/domains/_atproto.jay.bsky.team/dns-records/txt/).

-If there is no DNS TXT entry, the handle might point to a DID via a well-known HTTPS endpoint.
+If no DNS TXT entry exists, the handle may resolve to a DID through a well-known HTTPS endpoint.
 Let's take the example of `@jamesgunn.sky.social`:

 ```bash